raylutz/daffodil/README.md

 ### print and markdown reports

-produce convenient form with reduced rows and cols similar to Pandas.
+Pydf can produce convenient form for interactive inspection similar to the abbreviated form similar to Pandas.

     print(instance_of_pydf)

-For example, this markdown output will be converted to a table in this readme file.
-This is some random test data.
+For example, the print statement above will produce markdown text that can be directly viewed interactively and can also be included in markdown reports.
+The following is some random test data in a 1000 x 1000 array.

 | Col0 | Col1 | Col2 | Col3 | Col4 | ... | Col995 | Col996 | Col997 | Col998 | Col999 |
 | ---: | ---: | ---: | ---: | ---: | --: | -----: | -----: | -----: | -----: | -----: |